One would never attempt to accomplish anything without first considering the tools

 - Topic Four: Exploring the laws of conservation and their applications

 - Topic Five: Examining the law of Universal Gravitation on Earth and far, far away

 Participants' Age & Class Capacity:

-The course is open to students who are Grade 6 to 8.
+The course is open to students who are in Grades 6 to 8.
 All classes will have a maximum capacity of 24 students.
 Within the capacity, there will always be a maximum 12:1 ratio of students to teachers.
 Classes will be 2 hours long.